 Your query returned no results.
 Please change your search criteria and try again.

-School Without Borders is a day on the big screen, dedicated to the works of students from Swiss film schools.
+1 day, 5 schools, 25 films, 1 horizon: the Cinema.
+That's School Without Borders, a whole day on the big screen, dedicated to the works of students from Swiss film schools

 Founded by Pio Bordoni in 1992, is a Professional Education and Training college in the fields of cinema, television and multimedia culture, whose two-year foundation program leads to a federal diploma in Visual Design – Film, followed by a postgraduate year of specialization (in Direction, Cinematography, Sound Design, Editing and Creative Production).
 This in turn leads to a recognized post-diploma qualification in television and filmmaking.
 The program will present diploma films made in 2021 and post-diploma short films form the last two years.